 “We cannot begin to work on ourselves, to live our own lives, feel our own feelings, and solve our own problems until we have detached…” – Melody Beattie

-Detachment is a significant topic because it is a first step in taking care of ourselves.
+Detachment is key to your mental health and a significant topic because it is a first step in taking care of ourselves.

 However, detachment may seem like a negative behavior.
 That is, people often